Ghosty-Gigabytes/pcmies/README.md

 Hello, I'm Harsh, this repository is managed by me, and my aim is to keep a simple place for all the stuff and important links related to competitive exams (*mainly jee*) and that's why I choose GitHub so that it'll be easy to access and contribute

+**Anyone who want to upload something (*like discussion, material etc*) just add them [here](https://github.com/harshkad/jeeneet.stuff/issues/new)**

 > **Note**
-> I'll also try to keep it up updated, these links and discussions are taken from internet and people who created those are 😘
+> I'll also try to keep it up updated and these links or discussions are taken from internet and people who created those are 😘

 > **Warning**
 > If any link is broken don't blame me just search for new material anywhere else and if you are a good kid, you'll add that stuff here